martijnpoppen/com.eufylife.security/README.md

 - Create a flow with Eufy Security devices

 ## Current features:

-- turn on/off camera (EufyCam pan&tilt will turn its lens)
+- Turn on/off camera (EufyCam pan&tilt will turn its lens)
-- Set guard mode (Home, Away, Disarmed, Schedule)
+- Set Security mode (Home, Away, Disarmed, Schedule)
-- Add devices and use them in flows. (on/off)
+- Trigger events based on changed Security modes.
+Possible combination with keypad.
 - Get notifications based on detection modes for specific devices.
 (Motion, Face, Sound and Doorbell Press)
 - Get images when motion is detected

-## To do:
-- ~~[Feature Request] Turn the eufy pan&tilt via Homey (e.g.: when you’re home turn 180 degrees to the wall)~~
-- [Feature Request] filter devices when pairing - IN PROGRESS
-- [Feature Request] NIGHT VISION SWITCH - INVESIGATE
-- [Feature Request] Homebase trigger sounds - INVESIGATE
-- [Feature Request] Add battery status - IN PROGRESS
-- [BUG] There's an issue with images not updating when devices are paired - TO-DO`
-- ~~[BUG] There's an issue with multiple flow cards at the same time while httpservice is expired - TO-DO~~
+- See last motion events
+- Generic alarm for each camera -> Heimdall (goes off for all events except doorbell press)
+- Start Stream and retrieve RTSP url

 ---

 &nbsp;

 ## Donation

 If this project help you reduce time to develop, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://paypal.me/martijnpoppen)

 &nbsp;

 ---